humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-08-04-computer-science-in-javascript-credit-card-number-validation.md

   - Computer Science
   - JavaScript
 ---
 Credit cards on the web sites have become just about as ubiquitous as sign-in forms.
 One of my favorite moments in computer science was learning the algorithm for determining a valid credit card number.
-The process doesn&#8217;t involve making a call to a server or checking accompanying information, just a basic algorithm that uses a check digit to determine if the credit card number is in the correct format.
+The process doesn't involve making a call to a server or checking accompanying information, just a basic algorithm that uses a check digit to determine if the credit card number is in the correct format.

 ## Identifier format